 When does the course start and how long does the course last?

-The Fall 2018 course starts on Wednesday evening, September 26, and runs for 7 weeks on Wednesday evenings.
-If you cannot make the Fall 2018 course, the plan is to hold it again in early 2019.
+The course typically runs for 7 weeks on Wednesday evenings.
+The Fall 2018 course has finished, and the plan is to hold it again in 2019 - stay tuned for more details.